tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Product Detail Variant Color Swatch Add/README.md

 * Add code from file **[store product detail variant color swatch add.html][6]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+  Refer to [Per-page code injection][7] for details.

-  Please see [Per-page code injection][7].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 * Go to a product detail page.